clairelcadman/writing-task/widget-app.md

 ## My approach

-I read through the notes to find the main feature of the new API, and which notes, if any, applied to all users (end users, administrators and API developers).
+I read through the notes to find the main feature of the new API, and which notes, if any, applied to all users (end users, administrators and third-party developers).
 End users being able to work on the same Thing at the same time seemed like the main feature of the API and relevant to all users.
 I used this information as the starting point for each section.

 I decided which section to put the remaining notes in by reading them from each user’s point of view — to identify the different types of information and make assumptions on what I thought was relevant for each user.